simple-icons/svglint/README.md

 that takes the same parameters as a custom rule, but it returns an object with the data to inject.
 The data can be accessed in the custom rules.

+Fixture values are mutable as the fixtures object is passed as reference to not create unnecessary copies of the data, so rules should not mutate them.

 #### Example

 ```javascript